NoHai/nohai-api/Readme.md

 * `npm run staging:build` - executes the build for **staging environment**
 * `npm run staging` - starts the application for **staging environment**
 * `npm run staging:watch` - starts the application for **staging environment** in watch mode
-* `npm run staging:all` - lints the code with fixing, builds and starts the application for **staging environment** (a single command to rule them all, usually used in development for starting the app faster)
+* `npm run staging:all` - lints the code with fixing, builds and starts the application for **staging environment**
-* `npm run staging:copy:settings` - copies the **src/presentation/settings/staging.json** file to **dist/presentation/settings** folder
+* `npm run staging:copy:settings` - copies the **staging settings file** to output directory

+> When you run `npm run staging:copy:settings` the settings file is copied from `src/presentation/settings/staging.json` into `dist/presentation/settings` folder.

 > The command `npm run staging:all` is kid of a *single command to rule them all*, usually it's used in development for starting the app faster.